RogerioAP/Jogo-do-Labirinto/README.md

 Jogo do Labirinto em C# (c sharp) - O objeitvo do jogo é passar o ponteiro do mouse entre as barras azuis, indo da marca 'Saída >' até a marca '> Chegada' no menor tempo possível.
-Duvido que você que está lendo consiga ganhar nesse jogo!